inverno-io/inverno-examples/inverno-example-web-modular/README.md

 It is not fundamentally different than the [Web application example](../inverno-example-web/) but it shows how Web controllers and Web router configurer are aggregated into one single Web router configurer wired to the Web server to configure the exposed routes.

-## Building and packaging the example
+## Building and packaging the application

 The project can be built and packaged as a native runtime image with the following command: